Category: ANCONA & THE ADRIATIC IDENTITY

 Columns Mirroring the Sea: Vanvitelli’s Chiesa del Gesù

-In Piazza Stracca, once the heart of the city’s government, the Chiesa del Gesù rises in front of the Palazzo degli Anziani.
+When the Ancona Walking Tour reaches Piazza Stracca, once the heart of the city’s government, we observe the Chiesa del Gesù rising in front of the Palazzo degli Anziani.
 Designed by Luigi Vanvitelli, the graceful curved façade reflects the shape of the gulf.
-From the top of the church steps, a beautiful view opens over the square set above the sea, as…
+From the top of the church steps, a beautiful view opens over…

 -